REUBATCODE/pythonMp3/README.md

 ## Usage

-To use the script, simply execute the following command in your terminal, replacing with the actual URL of the video you wish to download in the app.py code:
+To use the script, simply execute the following command in your terminal, and following the steps on screen.

 ```bash
 python app.py